2.1Avoiding a Meltdown: Mitigating Risk at CPG

 What solutions should be employed in each scenario?
 Is redundancy or responsiveness a better approach to risk mitigation?
 When is each of the following appropriate: alternate cites, second sources, transshipment, or inventory?

 What would CPG’s time to recover be?
 What other measures are appropriate to evaluate the success of a risk-mitigation strategy?

-Given the size and scope of CPG’s Asian operations, how could he and his team keep it all straight?
+Given the size and scope of CPG’s Asian operations, how could Rocky and his team keep it all straight?

-How would he and his team demonstrate their value added; i.e., how do you quantify the benefits of enhanced supply chain risk management?
+How would he and his team demonstrate their value added—i.e., how can they quantify the benefits of enhanced supply chain risk management?

-Why can only 15% of companies summarize supply chain risks levels by country, product, and supplier?
-Why did 0% of surveyed managers feel their companies were highly effective at SC risk management?
+Why can only 15 percent of companies summarize supply chain risks levels by country, product, and supplier?
+Why did 0 percent of surveyed managers feel their companies were highly effective at supply chain risk management?

 Focusing on Rocky’s list of questions, what specific advice would you give to Rocky?

 What tools should Rocky employ as he analyzes risk and develops a business continuity plan?